richardyoungdev/richardyoungdev/README.md

 Hey, I’m Richard! 👋

-I'm a software engineer.
-My background is in e-commerece and health care.
+I’m a software engineer.
+I’m super excited to compliment my entrepreneurial, military leadership, and management consulting experience with software development.

-I build stuff to help people live happier lives.
+I build products to help people live happier lives.

+In my free time, I love to teach sailing, cook gastronomic delights, and play beach volleyball!

 <!---
 richardyoungdev/richardyoungdev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.